 If you wish to reschedule or cancel your appointment with our help, please contact us at [email protected] or by phone 010-750 07 26.

-We can help patients from the age of 50 from all over the country as long as they are registered in Sweden.
+We can help patients from 50 years old from all over the country as long as they are registered in Sweden.

 We can help people aged 50 and over.